 As briefly touched upon above, there is currently no legal basis in Indonesia for the establishment of REITs.
 Instead investors who wish to invest in income-producing real estate in Indonesia can do so through DIREs.
-In contrast to REITs, DIREs are not legal entities, but are contract based.
+In contrast to REITs, DIREs are not legal entities, but are based on collective investment contracts (KIKs).
 DIREs are regulated by the OJK.
-In April 2016, the OJK issued a new regulation with guidelines for investment managers and custodian banks that manage DIREs.
-Furthermore, in July 2016, it issued a regulation regarding DIREs based on shariah principles.9
+In December 2017, the OJK issued a new regulation on DIREs.
+19 Furthermore, in July 2016, it issued a regulation regarding DIREs based on shariah principles.
+20

 A DIRE scheme involves a custodian bank and an investment manager who makes a collective investment in, inter alia, real estate and assets that are related to real estate (i.e., securities of real estate companies that are listed on the IDX or issued by real estate companies, or both).

-It is not possible for a DIRE to invest in vacant land and real estate that is under development.
-However, it would be possible for a DIRE to invest in a special purpose company (in the form of an Indonesian limited liability company), established solely to invest in real estate assets.
+The 2017 OJK regulation introduced a new restriction that, of the DIRE portfolio's net assets, at least 80 per cent must be real estate assets, while assets that are related to real estate may only be a maximum of 20 per cent.
+It is not possible for a DIRE to invest in vacant land.
+However, the 2017 OJK regulation now permits a DIRE scheme to invest in real estate that is under development as long as it generates revenue within six months of its ownership being transferred to the DIRE.
+Several restrictions apply in such case, including that the investments cannot amount to more than 10 per cent of the DIRE net value, there must not be any significant dilution of the DIRE's revenue (i.e., 20 per cent of revenue or more) during the period of construction, and there must be no construction issues relating to the construction not being completed.
+It would also be possible for a DIRE to invest in a special purpose company (in the form of an Indonesian limited liability company), established solely to invest in real estate assets.
 If a special purpose company is used, the DIRE must own at least 99.9 per cent of the issued shares of the special purpose company.